willstepp/writings/hunger/hunger.md

 He went along the path through the village and approached the ceremonial grounds where the ancient tree stood.
 The group did not enter the grounds with Mika.
 Instead they stood around the small fence that outlined it and gossiped to one another in hushed voices.

 Mika ignored them all and walked up to the ancient tree.
 When he reached it he lifted off the makeshift cover from the bucket and gently poured its contents into the ground at the base of the tree.
 The dry earth soaked up the water and was gone.
 Then he set the bucket on the ground and stood by and he waited.
-And nothing happened.

 ~